geksiong/geksiong.github.io/src/pages/demo/markdown-plugins.md

 note left of Singleton
-The <b>getInstance()</b> method is static, which means it‚Äôs a class method, so you can conveniently access this method from anywhere in your code using
+The <b>getInstance()</b> method is static, which means it's a class method, so you can conveniently access this method from anywhere in your code using
 Singleton <b>getInstance()</b>.
-That‚Äôs just as
-easy as accessing a global variable, but we get benefit like lazy instantiation from the Singleton. end note
+That's just as easy as accessing a global variable, but we get benefits like lazy instantiation from the Singleton. end note